kumar-abhishek/fsdl-talk-to-transformer/README.md

 ## Training the model (Optional)

-If you want to experiment by training the model yourself with your own data or the data used currently, follow the steps
+If you want to experiment by training the model used for text generation(in generate_text.py file) yourself with your own data or the data used currently, follow the steps
 below:

-### Open the file notebooks/train_text_generator.ipynb in Google Colab(link at the top of the file) and run all the cells.
+- Open the file notebooks/train_text_generator.ipynb in Google Colab(link at the top of the file) and run all the cells.
+- You would have to save the trained model and use that model in generate_text.py instead of using the pre-trained model from huggingface library.

 ## Report Issues
 If you have any issues with the app, please report it here: [Issues](https://github.com/kumar-abhishek/fsdl-talk-to-transformer/issues)